stealthbomber10/stealthbomber10.github.io/_posts/2018-07-13-internship-advice.md

 The best "lead" you can get is a personal referral.
 These land you the interview.
 Please pass go and collect 200 dollars.

+About 25-30 characters is good for the subject line.
+Make it something that stands out without looking like a message from a nigerian prince.

+I think I worked with [this](https://www.quora.com/How-should-I-cold-email-a-recruiter-for-a-tech-internship) template when I was writing my emails to recruiters.
+I played with and fleshed it out a lot.

-I literally got a referral at one of the [FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp) through cold emailing a current employee in one of the [HN jobs](http://hnhiring.me/) threads.
+I literally got a referral at one of the [FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp) by cold emailing a current employee in one of the [HN jobs](http://hnhiring.me/) threads.

 Here's an example.
 The first interview I got was in mid-September, through my school's career fair.
 My first interview that semester subsequently also led to my first summer internship offer.

 I took some inspiration from [this genius](https://medium.freecodecamp.org/how-doing-something-i-love-landed-me-a-top-tier-tech-internship-fe78d8b74e48) and hit up nearly every recruiter I had contacted earlier and even some new ones.

 Dropbox sent me a HackerRank challenge only because I doxxed a recruiter and told her I had another offer on the table.
-I didn't advance past the challenge, but at that point is was all about my ability to advance.
-That's all about you can really ask for with this stuff.
+I didn't advance, but at that point is was entirely on me and my programming ability.
+That's all you can really ask for with this stuff.

 You can bet I felt like a big baller when I told them to piss off and smashed that delete button.